majdal/modex/scratch/websocket_remoting_API/pubsub.ws/README.md

 pubsub.ws
 =========

-Pubsub should be drastically simplified so that a "topic" should be WebSocket URL.
+WebSocket PubSub can be drastically simplified over [the competition](http://wamp.ws/faq/#pubsub) so that there is no need for a [new protocol](https://github.com/tavendo/WAMP/blob/master/spec/advanced.md).
-Then "subscribing" is just connecting to that URL, and "publishing"is .send()ing to it.
+Simply equate "topics" with URLs; then "subscribing" is connecting and "publishing" is sending.

 Since this makes nothing that WebSocket doesn't already do, the implementation can be handled entirely server side.
-The one tip to "pubsub"iness might be that if you hit the websocket address over http, it gives a note.

 Examples
 ========